 • Providing customised briefings for those undertaking challenging projects in the Sahara.

-If you think I can help you on something similar, please get in touch.
-In many cases the feasibility of your project – or whether you even need me to help with your goals – can be established in a couple of emails.
+If you think I can help you on something similar, get in touch.
+In many cases the feasibility of your project can be established in a couple of emails.
 Otherwise, my fees include ongoing support following an initial meeting.

 Expedition reports and presentations